The Insolvency Review: United Kingdom - England & Wales

 Company voluntary arrangement

-A CVA may be used alongside, or to obviate the need for, other insolvency procedures, such as administration or liquidation, where the moratorium against creditor action can be advantageous.
-An optional moratorium in a CVA is otherwise available for certain small companies.
-The advantage of a CVA is that it is quick to implement, offering a flexible tool that requires minimal court involvement.
-CVAs have proven to be a fashionable tool for the retail sector, both at the height of the global financial crisis and more recently, as a way for a company to reach agreement with its landlords and other unsecured creditors.
-The most recent trends are discussed in Section III.i.
+A CVA may be used alongside, or to obviate the need for, other insolvency procedures.
+The advantage of a CVA is that it is quick to implement,19 offering a flexible tool that requires minimal court involvement.
+For the reasons stated above, CVAs have proven to be a popular tool for the retail sector, both at the height of the 2008 global financial crisis and more recently.
+They have also been the focus of a significant amount of litigation, often supported by industry bodies (often landlords) seeking to protect against disadvantageous outcomes and precedent.

 iv Starting proceedings